 It took me only a few short months to hand draw the pictures, write the copy, and self-publish the book.
 I couldn't wait to get it out there.
 In June 2017, Little Ant on the Go was released.

 Since then, I have written and illustrated six books in my Little Ant children's series.
-My new book Little Ant & the Epic Battle just received the 2020 Royal Dragonfly Book Award—earning honorable mention in the Picture Books 6 & Older category.
-In addition, I have participated in over 50 local author events, including a book signing at Barnes & Noble, and have been featured on "Spotlight New Jersey" - News 12 New Jersey.
-I was a guest speaker at the Nutley Rotary Club luncheon and on a podcast called 16W with Norman.
+All six books have been featured in the 2020-2021 art program at Lovlee Art Studios in Bloomfield, NJ.
+In addition, my new book Little Ant & the Epic Battle received the 2020 Royal Dragonfly Book Award—earning honorable mention in the Picture Books 6 & Older category.
+It was also recognized by the state of Illinois as a valuable COVID-19 resource for families with young children.
+It sits alongside recommendations from the CDC and UNICEF as a resource for understanding the pandemic.
+I have participated in over 50 author events, including a book signing at Barnes & Noble, and have been featured on "Spotlight New Jersey" - News 12 New Jersey and Jersey's Best magazine.
+I was a guest speaker at the 2020 Nutley Rotary luncheon and on a popular podcast titled 16W with Norman.
+I can't wait to see what's next!

 I can finally say I am exactly where I need to be.
 I am drawing, writing, and sharing my childhood dreams.
 Every day I wake up to a new journey, a new story that takes me on the adventure of a lifetime!